Thierry Henry: How a Tough Childhood Shaped a Football Legend

 This one will definitely delight Manchester United fans.
 In an exclusive with Sky Sports, Henry revealed that the best player he has played against and seen in the Premier League is none other than United midfield legend, Paul Scholes.

-Henry stated that Scholes has never been given the credit he deserves and the central midfielder was absolutely crucial to Manchester United’s success in the Ferguson era.
+Henry stated that Scholes has never been given the credit he deserves and the central midfielder was absolutely crucial to Manchester United’s success in the Sir Alex Ferguson era.
 The Frenchman added that if he had to select a team, it would revolve around Scholes.

 “He’s one of the best, if not the best, I’ve ever played against—he could do it all.
 If I had a Paul Scholes on my team, everything would revolve around him.